MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 |-------------|--------|
 | `-1`        | The current value of the `max-page-size` setting.
 Using `-1` is handy when the `max-page-size` setting value is unknown to the consumer.
 Data API builder replaces `-1` with the current value of `max-page-size`. |
 | `< max-page-size` | The results are limited to the value supplied. |
-| `0` | Invalid.
+| `0` | Not supported.
 An exception is returned.
-| `< -1` | Invalid.
+| `< -1` | Not supported.
 An exception is returned.
-| `> max-page-size` | Invalid.
+| `> max-page-size` | Not supported.
 An exception is returned.

 ### Maximum page size (Pagination runtime)

 **REQUIRED**: ❌ No

 Sets the maximum number of top-level records returned by a REST or GraphQL query.
-If the user provides a value in `$first` that exceeds this limit, then `$first` will be limited to the value of `max-page-size`.
-The intent of this setting is to give the developer control to ensure the endpoint does not overwhelm either the database or Data API builder.
+If the user provides a value in `$first` that exceeds this limit, then `$first` is limited to the value of `max-page-size`.
+The intent of this setting is to give the developer control to ensure the endpoint doesn't overwhelm either the database or Data API builder.
 Since every dataset is unique, this value is configurable.

 #### Allowed values